jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * what color is the light now?
 * is the timer done?

-then this is the :ref:`truth table` I get
+then then I get this :ref:`truth table`

 =====================  ===================  =================
 current light (first)  timer (second)       show (output)